fschuindt/blog/_posts/2017-09-21-concurrent-calculation-of-fibonacci-in-elixir.md

 I have even tested with 100.000 processes, in my `4GB RAM i5@1.7GHz` notebook it takes 5.47 seconds.
 One hundred thousand processes in 5 seconds.

 I have to say I'm impressed.

+I'm about one year playing with Elixir in my spare time, it's a really fun language, especially if you never programmed functional before.